Qatar Airways firms up order for 20 737 jets, further options dependent on Italy, India

 The carrier has been in talks with Airbus to change an order for A320neos for the larger A321neo variant after problems with the engines made by Pratt & Whitney.

-Al Baker said he was close to finalising negotiations with Airbus to switch to the rival Leap engine made by CFM, a joint venture of General Electric (GE.N) and Safran (SAF.PA).
+Al Baker said he was close to finalizing negotiations with Airbus to switch to the rival Leap engine made by CFM, a joint venture of General Electric (GE.N) and Safran (SAF.PA).

 (Reporting by Victoria Bryan; Editing by Mark Potter)